Oobi: Concept and creation

-Josh Selig was inspired to create the show after watching puppeteers perform with their bare hands on the set of Sesame Street.
-Each puppeteer used their hand and a pair of ping pong balls in place of a puppet.
+Oobi was made by Little Airplane Productions, a studio co-founded by Josh Selig and Lori Shaer.
+Both co-founders started their careers working on Sesame Street.
+Selig was inspired to create Oobi after watching puppeteers perform with their bare hands on the set of Sesame Street.
+Each puppeteer used their hand and a pair of ping pong balls instead of a full puppet.
 This is a common technique among puppeteers in training, as it helps them learn the basics of lip-syncing and focusing the eyes of a puppet.
-Selig noted the amount of expression conveyed by the more skilled actors' hands, and it gave him the idea for a series that showcased the "raw emotion" of bare-handed puppetry.
+Selig noted that the more skilled actors could convey lots of emotions with their hands, and it gave him the idea for a series that showcased the "raw emotion" of bare-handed puppetry.

 In 1999, Nickelodeon and Sesame Workshop created a cable channel called Noggin.
-At its launch, the channel mainly aired reruns from Sesame Workshop's library, so both companies started to seek pitches for original shows.
-Selig had recently left Sesame Street when he was given the opportunity to propose his own show to Noggin.
-He pitched Oobi to them under the working title Pipo, which he wanted to name the main character.
+At first, the Noggin channel mainly showed reruns from Sesame Workshop's library, so both companies started to look for pitches for new shows.
+Josh Selig pitched Oobi to them under the working title Pipo, which he wanted to name the main character.
 He decided to rename the show Oobi after he found out that "Pipo" was already trademarked by an Italian brand of jeans.
 The new name was meant to mirror the characters' eyeballs with two O's.

-Selig's pitch was successful, and Oobi entered production.
-For the first season, Noggin ordered a collection of about 50 interstitials, which lasted 1 to 2 minutes each and would play during commercial breaks.
-The season was made as an experiment to see whether or not Selig wanted to continue his own production studio, Little Airplane Productions.
-Of the season, he said, "I set up a shop to produce that series.
+The pitch was successful, and Oobi entered production.
+For the first season, Noggin ordered a collection of 48 shorts, which lasted 1 to 2 minutes each and would play during commercial breaks.
+Josh Selig said, "I set up a shop to produce that series.
 So we just signed a one-year lease, it was really an experiment for us... and after the first year we found that we loved having a company."
 The first season of shorts was filmed in 1999 and started airing in 2000 on Noggin.